drashland/website-v2/docs/rhum/v2.x/2_tutorials/2_test_doubles/4_spies/3_function_expression_spies.md

 - The function was called without args

-In the below example, we are verifying that `.doSomething()` was called without args.
+In the below example, we are verifying that `someFunc()` was called without args.

 ```ts